 A lot of my ideas develop from these stories.
-As well as creating books, I also create original pieces, which I sell in my Etsy shop.
+As well as creating books, I also create original pieces.
 I like to work in series, so, for example, at the moment I am working on a series of ‘Animal Attack’ illustrations, which tell the tales of capybaras, alligators, squirrels and grizzly bears attacking unsuspecting naked humans.
 These are really popular with my customers and it’s exciting to think of the conversations my illustrations will bring about in their new homes.

 I am soon going to make the (very scary) leap from going part time to full time at my illustration job.
 It’s a scary prospect, but something that I am also super excited about.
 My aim for the first few months is to look for new stockists for my work.
 I’ve already started doing this and now have a selection of my postcards for sale in ILLUK shops in Taiwan.

 I used Printed.com to get these postcards printed.
 Normally, I hate sending things off to get printed: I like to print the majority of my work myself so I can keep a close eye on it.
 But I was so pleased with the results from printed.com – they did a great job of my postcards, the quality is excellent and the turnaround was very quick.